 These policies can pay a monthly income when an insured employee is absent from work because of a long term illness or injury.

 Our proposition also includes early intervention and funding for suitable treatment to help employees return to work faster.

 Our latest statistics show that almost 80% of employees can return to work before their case becomes a claim.

 A faster return to work is good for the employee as they're fully earning again, and good for the employer as both the cost and impact of absence are lower.

-Visit our website for more information about our Group Income Protection proposition and the support available.
+Visit our Group Income Protection pages for more information on our proposition and the support available.